ashutoshmjain/gita/src/mathuraChap02.md

 The formation of "core orientations" with nascent spoken words is as old as the human race.
 Adding a twist of "written text" in this core training model was first explored by `Vaśiṣṭha`.
 This is what excited him in his rebooted reality for this small change had immense potential.

 > In last hundred years, education has seen tremendous growth.
-The modern systems of schools and online platforms have come a long way, but most of their innovations deal with grownups.
+The modern systems of schools and online platforms have come a long way, but most of the innovations deal with grownups.
 Despite thousands of years, the first and fundamental learning steps are almost unaltered from what `Vaśiṣṭha` envisaged for `Parāśara`.
 We might use an iPad to show our toddlers the picture, sound and text; but it is still A for Apple - a written symbol and a sound simultaneously associating with a real world object.
 This model is at the core of training massive neural networks that we carry in our brains.
-The good thing is we train our children at a slow pace - one word at a time; while we try to do so with AI rather quickly.
-That is probably the reason LLM training is energy intensive.

 ## 2.1
 ---